Cycling74/min-api/doc/GuideToWritingObjects.md

 attribute<double> max { this, "maximum", 1.0 };
 ```

-Following the 3 required arguments, attributes may have any number of optional arguments, which may also be in any order:
+Following the 3 required arguments, attributes may have any number of optional arguments, which may be in any order:

 * `title`: this is a human-friendly label for your attribute shown in the inspector
 * `description`: a documention string describing the attribute